Creamy pork chop suey is a quick and easy comfort food meal is perfect for a busy weeknight. It is simple but delicious and comes together in a jiffy.

 - 1/4 cup reduced sodium soy sauce

-- In skillet, mix together pork, onion, garlic, pepper and ginger.
+- In skillet, mix together pork, onion, garlic, black pepper and ginger.
 Brown over medium high heat until pork is thoroughly cooked.
 Drain excess grease.

 - Add rice and cook until lightly toasted